stefanak-michal/cyphergui/CONTRIBUTING.md

 -   We follow standard React code style conventions.
 -   We use TypeScript for type checking and code clarity. (non-strict)
 -   Bulma CSS framework is used for styling.
+-   Prettier is used. `npm run format`

 **Contributing Code:**

 1. Create a new branch for your feature or bug fix.
+2. Make your changes.
+3. Test your code.
+4. Check your code with prettier and linter.
-2. Make your changes and commit them with descriptive messages.
+5. Commit them with descriptive messages.
-3. Push your changes to your forked repository.
+6. Push your changes to your forked repository.
-4. Create a pull request from your forked repository to the upstream cypherGUI repository.
+7. Create a pull request from your forked repository to the upstream cypherGUI repository.

 **Pull Request Review:**